ipfs/ipfs-docs/docs/how-to/ipfs-in-web-apps.md

 As a developer, IPFS exposes three main operations for interacting with the network:

-- **Addressing data with CIDs** (also known as merkelising): taking arbitrary data and encoding so its addressable by CID.
+- **Addressing data with CIDs** (also known as merklizing): taking arbitrary data and encoding so its addressable by CID.
 For example, given a file and encoding it so it can be addressed by a CID.
 - **Providing data by CID**: making data addressed by a CID retrievable by other peers, either by running a node or with a pinning service.
 - **Retrieving data by CID**: given a CID, IPFS finds providers (peers who share the block), connects to them, fetches the blocks, and verifies.